 This is an ambitious goal.
 To achieve it, Hamamatsu Photonics is committed to placing human rights—the basic rights of all people everywhere—in the foundation of our business.
 All employees are expected to understand the tenets of our corporate code of conduct, which includes prohibition of employment discrimination and advancement of equality of opportunity; prohibition of child labor and forced labor; and respect for human rights.
 In August 2017 Hamamatsu Photonics signed the United Nations Global Compact, declaring the Company’s support for its 10 Principles.

-The Company will continue to advance efforts for the respect of human rights, under the direction of The Human Resources group of the General Affairs Division.
+The Company will continue to advance efforts for the respect of human rights, under the direction of the Human Resources Department and the Human Resources group of the General Affairs Department.

 Hamamatsu Photonics is in the business of light, and much about the nature of light remains unanswered.
 We address these questions from a perspective of long-term pursuit of unknown and unexplored realms.
 At Hamamatsu Photonics, we assume that our employees are with us for the long haul.
 That is why we expend great effort in creating work environments that are comfortable and supportive of employees long-term.
-Based on a wage structure that rewards employees for their long-term contributions to the Company’s business results, Hamamatsu Photonics pays salaries accompanied by bonuses (including performance bonuses) that are fair compensation for employees’ work.
+Based on a wage structure that rewards employees for their long-term contributions to the Company’s business results, Hamamatsu Photonics ensures that employee wages exceed the statutory minimum wage, and pays salaries accompanied by bonuses (including performance bonuses) that are fair compensation for employees’ work.

 Our employment regulations regarding working conditions are posted on our in-house website, where any employee can read them anytime.